Housing Office Special Housing

 Faculty and staff who need non-graduating residents to remain for graduation weekend to assist them or their department should contact Housing in advance to arrange for approval.
 Faculty and staff will add their own students' names and manage their late check-out group at the Special Housing Schedule (login) site.

-The Housing Office will enter the names of residents who expected to graduate, residents who have submitted requests for housing during Mayterm, and residents who have requested summer housing at Ocean View.
+The Housing Office will enter the names of residents who are expected to graduate, residents who have submitted requests for housing during the Mayterm period, and residents who have summer housing confirmed at Ocean View.